osmandapp/web/main/docs/versions/future-android.md

 The palette editor allows you to create and edit custom color schemes to personalize your maps.
 This is where you can customize colors according to personal preferences or the requirements of a particular route.
 -->

-### Quick Action to Change the Color Scheme of the Terrain
+### Quick Action to Change the Terrain Color Scheme

 In this release, we have added the ability to switch between [terrain](../user/plugins/contour-lines#terrain) color schemes, similar to switching between layers.
 This can be done using the Quick Actions tool.